Five Things To Know

 3. Our Stores Support Our Mission Services

 Many people think our stores are just places that sell used items to people with low incomes.
 While we are happy we can provide affordable goods, our stores do so much more!
 Money raised in our stores supports the many programs and services we provide in our community.
-Southern Oregon Goodwill operates 8 regular thrift stores, the Good & Will boutique in Ashland, 3 “As Is” outlet stores, ShopGoodwill.com, and books on eBay and Amazon, all which benefit our career services.
+Southern Oregon Goodwill operates 8 regular thrift stores, the Good & Will boutique in Ashland, 3 “As Is” outlet stores, and ShopGoodwill.com, an online auction website, all which benefit our career services.
 So, just like a hospital auxiliary thrift store helps the community through the hospital, a Goodwill store helps the community through all of those career services that Goodwill provides to folks with barriers to employment.